screenshotbot/screenshotbot-oss/README.md

 SBCL, Clozure CL (CCL) and LispWorks, but the core features should work on any compliant Common Lisp.

-LispWorks is a commercial
-platform. [screenshotbot.io](https://screenshotbot.io) is powered by LispWorks.
-Technically, it's the platform that gets tested the most in our deployment.

 *Update Nov 2022: We're switching our primary docker images from CCL to SBCL.
 SBCL is more performan and more stable than CCL.
 See this [migration